HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Training Process

 \subsection{Training Curves}

-During the training process, we monitor the training loss, as well as $l_2$ norm of gradients and $l_2$ norm of parameters for debugging training stability.
+During the training process, we monitor the cross entropy training loss, as well as $l_2$ norm of gradients and $l_2$ norm of parameters for debugging training stability.
 Figure \ref{fig:loss} shows the training loss over global batches, reduced over all data parallel ranks.
-The training loss decreases fast for the initial $\sim$250B tokens, and enters a log-linear decrease afterwards.
-Similar trends are observed in other LLM training \cite{llama1,llama2,openlm2023openllama}.
+The training loss decreases rapidly over the initial $\sim$250 billion tokens, and enters a log-linear decrease afterwards.
+Similar trends are observed in other LLM pre-training \cite{llama1,llama2,openlm2023openllama}.

 In Figure \ref{fig:gradient_norm}, we show the gradient $l_2$ norm during the training.
 Overall, we see that the gradient norm is stable across the training journey without divergence.
-Note that gradient spikes are imminent in LLM pre-training when using layer-normalization, or even RMSNorm \cite{takase2023spike}, and some times due to overflow in low-precision, such as 16-bit floats.
-We show an assuring trend in Figure\,\ref{fig:gradient_norm} even with using 16-bit floats such as BF16.
-Furthermore, we clip the gradient-norm to 1.0 (see Section\,\ref{ssec:train_hyper}) which also allows for magnitude stabilization.
-Note that sustained spikes in the gradient norm leads to training divergence due to improper weight updates, even after gradient normalization through clipping.
+Note that gradient spikes are common in LLM pre-training when using layer-normalization, or even RMSNorm \cite{takase2023spike}, and sometimes due to overflow in low-precision, such as 16-bit floats.
+We show an assuring trend in Figure\,\ref{fig:gradient_norm} even with using 16-bit floats.

+Note that sustained spikes in the gradient norm leads to training divergence due to improper weight updates, even after gradient normalization through clipping (see Section\,\ref{ssec:train_hyper}).
 In Figure \ref{fig:gn-converge}, we show that the gradient spikes often last for a single step, and did not lead to training divergence.
 Specifically, we first track a running average ($r$) of gradient norm over a window of 20 steps to smooth out the natural fluctuations due to batching.
 We define occurrence of a gradient spike when the current gradient norm is higher than $r+0.1$.
-Next, we track the number of steps for gradient norm returning to less than $r+0.1$.
+We then track the number of steps for gradient norm returning to less than $r+0.1$.
 Over 86\%, the spike deviates from running average for only a single step.

 Finally, we show the parameter $l_2$ norm in Figure \ref{fig:parameter_norm}.
 During first $\sim$250B tokens, the parameter norm increases consistently.
 This phase also coincides with the fast decreasing phase of training loss where model parameters converge from random initialization to a structured distribution.
 After that, the parameter norm consistently decrease since AdamW applies weight decay for regularization \cite{loshchilov2018decoupled}.